-I am serving as General Manager Sales & Marketing in Al Ghazi Tractors Ltd. we have to develop hard roads to come out of Covid situation and make the business on smooth to run the organization and keep people motivate and align with growth goals of the company.
+I am serving as General Manager Sales & Marketing in Al Ghazi Tractors Ltd. We had to develop hard roads to come out of Covid situation and make the business smooth to run the organization and keep people motivated and align with growth goals of the company.
 With this aim and team work, able to close year 2021 at 50% Vs SPLY.